billkarsh/SpikeGLX/Markdown/UserManual.md

 ### Acquisition Performance

 The Imec hardware buffers a small amount data per probe.
-A fast running loop in SpikeGLX requests packets of probe data and marshalls them into the central stream.
+A fast running loop in SpikeGLX requests packets of probe data and marshals them into the central stream.
 Every few seconds we read how full the hardware buffer is.
 If it is more than 5% full we make a report in the console log like
 this: